Lizzie-2018

 Released during a time when the Hollywood musical had lost its luster, it feels like a last-gasp effort to keep the genre alive, serving as a star vehicle for Barbra Streisand.

-The film suffers from severe editing problems with a large portion being cut, so much so that the result is a choppy and disjointed feel, tough to follow as is but left untouched the film could have been a creative masterpiece.
+The film suffers from severe editing problems with a large portion being cut, so much so that the result is a choppy and disjointed feel, tough to follow as is, but left untouched, the film could have been a creative masterpiece.

 The screenplay was written by Alan Jay Lerner and adapted from his book for the 1965 stage production.

-Casting Streisand is a monumental choice as she carries the film on her shoulders.
-Belting out numbers is the singer-turned-actress’s forte and she never disappoints.
 She is fascinating to watch in the neurotic role as she smokes and prances around, usually in a tizzy or a state of peril (self-induced).

 Much more interesting would have been to leave the entire film intact.

-In 1970 Nicholson was only on the cusp of super-stardom and it questionable is whether some of his parts were left on the cutting-room floor, but the limited character is strange and unsatisfying.
+In 1970, Nicholson was only on the cusp of super-stardom, and it is questionable whether some of his parts were left on the cutting-room floor, but the limited character is strange and unsatisfying.
 In another role, there would have been some possibility of romantic entanglement.

 Throughout the film, I wondered how On a Clear Day You Can See Forever might have worked with someone other than Streisand in the roles.